VVaIIy/Global-Game-Jam-2020/README.md

 [Check Out a Video of the Event Demonstration Here](https://youtu.be/4nQnpHZrpA8)

 # Note
-This project was created during the Global Game Jam 2020 hackathon.
 Information regarding hardware used will be included soon.